 Young men’s health and wellbeing

-In conjunction with headspace, this project targets 18 to 25-year-old men.
-It involves consultation and awareness-raising sessions to:
+In conjunction with headspace, this project targeted 18 to 25-year-old men.
+It involved consultation and awareness-raising sessions to:

 Men’s health and wellbeing

-Focusing on men 26 years and older, the project will offer mental health education and welfare support programs to 12 organisations in the Great South Coast area.
-Under the coordination of Outside the Locker Room, the project will also help mental health planning for the region and draw on key data on male vulnerability and resilience to suicide.
+Focusing on men 26 years and older, the project offered mental health education and welfare support programs to 12 organisations in the Great South Coast area.
+Under the coordination of Outside the Locker Room, the project will also helped mental health planning for the region, drawing on key data on male vulnerability and resilience to suicide.

 Farmer health and wellbeing

-Deakin University’s National Centre for Farmer Health will collaborate with the community – including the members of the farming community – to develop a model for delivering peer-supported evidence based psychological therapy to farmers experiencing depression or distress.
+Deakin University’s National Centre for Farmer Health collaborated with the community – including the members of the farming community – to develop a model for delivering peer-supported evidence based psychological therapy to farmers experiencing depression or distress.

 Youth health and wellbeing

 Live4Life will develop a ‘How to’ guide for peer-to-peer mentoring.
 Young people will be supported and encouraged to champion the initiative alongside positive mental health messages in their schools and communities.
-The guide will be among a suite of upcoming activities designed to help young people’s health and wellbeing.
+The guide is among a suite of upcoming activities designed to help young people’s health and wellbeing.

 Improving general practice capacity

-General practices in the Great South Coast region will be invited to participate in a review of their understanding of and capacity and capabilities for working with people at risk of suicide.
-It will include an analysis of GP professional development needs; barriers, gaps and opportunities; and how to incorporate Aboriginal and Torres Strait Islander cultural awareness.
+General practices in the Great South Coast region were invited to participate in a review of their understanding of and capacity and capabilities for working with people at risk of suicide.
+It included an analysis of GP professional development needs; barriers, gaps and opportunities; and how to incorporate Aboriginal and Torres Strait Islander cultural awareness.

 Trial partners and supporters